Approach Considerations

 24-Hour pH Monitoring

-A 24-hour pH probe (the Bravo study is now possible in selected centers) can be used to help diagnose gastroesophageal reflux disease (GERD) if a patient’s condition is refractory to asthma therapy.
+A 24-hour pH probe can be used to help diagnose gastroesophageal reflux disease (GERD) if a patient’s condition is refractory to asthma therapy.
 Empirical medical therapy is often tried without performing diagnostic tests for GERD, especially if a patient has symptoms of GERD.
 In cases of GERD, a prolonged trial of therapy may be necessary.
-The median time to improvement of GERD-induced cough has been reported as 3 months.[66]
+The median time to improvement of GERD-induced cough has been reported as 3 months.
+[71] A 2012 study of severe asthmatics demonstrated that GERD was a significant component in these patients.
+[72]

 Histologic Findings